19 March 2018 Monday

 and yes…. this is the beach for cars…

-Our driver make a stop for us to alight and enjoy the beach.
+Our driver made a stop for us to alight and enjoy the beach.

-The beach appear to stretch from infinity to infinity.
-People are tiny creatures between the sky and the sea.
+The beach appeared to stretch from infinity to infinity.
+People are tiny beings between the sky and the sea.

 Looking inland…. flying sands…

 Our pictures and beach run…

 Exit 90 ninety miles beach, our driver pointed out to us – the ongoing event at the beach – the snapper bonanza….. catching the biggest snapper !

 Thanks to Harrisons Cape Runner…. we had a very enjoyable day !
 It was 1630 hours when we started our journey back to Piahia.

 Ooop and Bravo…. a nice faint rainbow colored our journey.

 Approaching Piahia, we made a 3 minutes detour to Haruru Falls.